 The gi (pronounced "gee," with a hard-g) is a standard uniform worn in many martial arts schools, consisting of baggy pants and a double-breasted jacket.
 Both are designed to be generic, so that techniques that involve grabbing the uniform will work on both European and Asian clothing.

 A gi is typically made from rugged canvas, since many grabs and throws can stretch or rip normal clothes.
-Additionally, when everyone looks the same, students must reach into themselves to find what makes them different a unique, and cultivate that rather than hiding behind pieces of flair.
+Additionally, when everyone looks the same, students must reach into themselves to find what makes them different a unique, and cultivate that instead of hiding behind pieces of flair.

 The gi jacket (uwagi) is double-breasted, and held closed with a belt.
 Karategi often have string ties at the sides to help keep the jacket closed, but they are often more trouble then they are worth.
 Small items can be stored in the little pocket formed by the belt and the left front side.
 The gi jacket has a reinforced collar and lapel, since these are the most commonly-grabbed parts, and are subject to the most abuse.
 Since karate involves less grabbing and grappling than jūdō and jūjutsu, karategi are usually lighter and not quilted like jūdōgi.